 The requirement of the nginx container image for the smoke test can change over time.
 See the content of the deployment.yaml file in step 3 of the following procedure to determine which image is required.
-Alternatively, ensure that you have logged in to Docker Hub so that the system can download the required image automatically.

 To perform a smoke test: